Click here to view cart

 Technique & Information Sheets

-Custom Firing Information for Portland & Eugene
+Custom Firing Information

 -- We will not fire our kilns if outside temperatures reach 100°F or higher -- this will cause delays in getting your work back to you.